intelix/reactiveservices/README.md

 # What is it?

-Framework for building Reactive Streaming systems with single-page web fronts.
+Framework for building Reactive Streaming systems with Websocket based web fronts

 # Why?